ntoll/ntoll.github.io/posts/why-computers-3.md

 Here's a royal brain twist for you: can you think of something else that deals with only two possible states?

-If you thought, "propositional logic!" then you deserve a knighthood.
+If you thought, "propositional logic" then you deserve a knighthood!

 The two possible states of the circuit, as controlled by the switch, mirrors the two possible states encountered in propositional logic: on/true and